-This topic not only deals with the aatherina of evidence but emphasises interviewing and interrogation techniques.
-Students are provided with hints on where to obtain evidence. as well as how to preserve it for evidentiary purposes.
-He or she must also know how to report the results of examinations, how to evaluate the veracity of potential witnesses and numerous other matters relating to investigations.
+This topic not only deals with the gathering of evidence but also emphasises interviewing techniques.
+Students are provided with hints on where to obtain evidence, as well as how to preserve it for evidentiary purposes.
+Students must also know how to report the results of examinations, how to evaluate the veracity of potential witnesses and numerous other matters relating to investigations.
 Categories included in this topic are:

 - Basic methods of investigation

 - The crime investigation process

 - Evidence gathering and preservation

 - Interviewing of witnesses and suspects

 - Statement taking and document analysis

+- Artifical Intelligence as evidence

 - The nature, investigation and combating of economic crime